 Under Pressure: Time for Government Finance Teams to Upgrade Tools

-Picture this: Janet, your long-time team member and the owner of your Agency Financial Report or Comprehensive Annual Financial report (CAFR) just retired.
+Picture this: Janet, your long-time team member and the owner of your Agency Financial Report or annual comprehensive financial report (ACFR) just retired.
 Now the report is due, and your finance team is working nights and weekends to decode the massive Excel® macro files Janet created to produce it.
 Frustration is mounting.
 The deadline is looming.
 And overtime costs are adding up.

 Cue the Queen/Bowie classic "Under Pressure."
 “Pressure pushing down on me…pressing down on you…”

 That scenario captures some of the personnel concerns, process problems, and technology issues that many federal, state, and local finance teams have dealt with for years.

 Then, along comes COVID-19.
 Workiva recently commissioned Governing to survey state and local government leaders about how the pandemic affects their work and forecasts.
 The responses are eye-opening:

 - 35% anticipate reducing overtime in the next 6 to 12 months due to limited resources

 - 34% say communication and collaboration are top challenges with remote work

 Freddie Mercury couldn’t have put it better: “These are the days it never rains, but it pours…”